 In 1989, award-winning costume designer Ann Roth recommended Abramowitz meet with veteran costumer Eddie Marks.
 Abramowitz was impressed by Marks’ combination of experience as a costumer and his ideas on how to help move the company forward.
 Marks was then brought into the Western fold as Senior Vice President.

-In his twenty-year tenure as president, Marks and his team have weeded out worn inventory by holding and an annual ‘yard sale’.
-He has increased Western’s stock by acquiring the stunning private collections of designers Dorothy Weaver, Patty Norris, and Helen Larson.
-Marks also purchased the enormous Dykeman-Young Collection, which required six fifty-three foot containers to transport the costumes cross-country from Jamestown, New York to the collection’s new home in North Hollywood.
+In 1992, Haber and Sheldon promoted Eddie Marks to President, replacing Paul Abramowitz, and in 1995 Haber became the sole owner of Western Costume.
+In his tenure as president, Marks and his team have weeded out worn inventory by holding periodic ‘yard sales.’
+He has increased Western’s stock by acquiring eight stunning private collections, including those of designers Dorothy Weaver, Patty Norris, and Helen Larson.
+Marks also purchased the enormous Dykeman Young Collection, which required six fifty-three foot containers to transport the costumes cross-country from Jamestown, New York to the collection’s new home in North Hollywood.

 Determined to make Western Costume the number one destination for Costume Designers and Costumers, the company updated many of its facilities.
-Marks recently streamlined the business by installing “Rental Tracker Pro”, an inventory tracking software that simplifies and expedites the rental process.
+Marks streamlined the business by installing “Rental Tracker Pro”, an inventory tracking software that simplifies and expedites the rental process.

+Producers, Directors and Costume Designers count on Western Costume, whether for pulling stock costumes for a commercial or building them from scratch for major films.
 In 2012, the Costume Designers Guild presented Western Costume with a special Service Award honoring the company’s one hundred years of professional contributions from the silent era to the present.
-As Western Costume celebrates its past, the Company also looks toward the future and continuing to meet every possible need of the costuming community.
+As Western Costume celebrates its past, the Company also looks toward the future by continuing to meet the needs of the costuming community.